mforootan/mforootan.github.io/README.md

 ###### Division of Research and Evaluation, TN Dept of Education
 This [repository](https://github.com/mforootan/TN_DoE_College-Readiness) contains a Jupyter notebook file and data for an assessment project that aimed on identifying measures that can be used to evaluate highschool graduates' readiness for college studies.

+Using PCA, feasible criteria was selected, on which basis the model schools was picked.

+With regards to data quality, however, there were both missing data and duplicated records in the dataset.
+The strategy to handle the data was discussed and implememnted.
+Future topics for studies (breaking the data within sub regions) were proposed.

 ------
 ## :: Fatal and Serious Injury Crashes
 ###### Tennessee Integrated Traffic Analysis Network, TN Dept of Safety & Homeland Security